-And did I mention that the whole structure sometimes sways a little bit in the wind?
+On top of that, the whole structure sometimes sways a little bit in the wind.
 Can you imagine being a ski flyer on this thing?

 What the heck is ski flying?

-From what I understand, ski flying is pretty much larger scale ski jumping.
+Pretty much, ski flying is larger-scale ski jumping.
 The jump is bigger.
 The skis are a little bigger.
 The “flyers” go further.
-The ski flying events at Copper Peak aren’t annual events (check their website for details) but we do have ski jumps each year at Pine Mountain in Iron Mountain and Suicide Hill in Ishpeming.
+The ski flying events at Copper Peak aren’t annual events but ski jumps are held each year at Pine Mountain in Iron Mountain and Suicide Hill in Ishpeming.

 I showed up not long before they closed for the day on a Friday afternoon, stopped at the office to buy my ticket, and then made my way to the chairlift.

-I hiked over to the ski jump and was guided up the eighteen-story elevator to the main observation deck, which is fully enclosed and offers a gorgeous view of the area.
+I hiked over to the ski jump and was guided up the 18-story elevator to the main observation deck, which is fully enclosed and offers a gorgeous view of the area.

 I climbed up to the top and was surprised that I ended up being a little nervous.
-Like I mentioned above, the metal grate steps allow you to see all the way to the ground.
+The metal grate steps allow you to see all the way to the ground.
 So that, coupled with the fact that the whole structure was swaying back and forth in the wind (almost 250 feet above the ground) shook my nerves a bit.
 And I usually really like heights.

 It was super cool, though, and the view was spectacular.
 Like the top of Sugarloaf, it’s one of those panoramic views that’s really tough to capture with a camera.
-You’ve got to experience this view to really “get it.”
+You have to experience this view to really “get it.”

 From the top of Copper Peak, you can see for miles and miles in every direction.
 You can see Lake Superior, the Porcupine Mountains, Minnesota, Wisconsin, the Apostle Islands, and more.
-It’s well worth the trip over to Ironwood.
+It’s well worth the trip over to Ironwood Michigan.